hamidrezasahraei/Pheedly/README.md

 # Pheedly

-A RSS feed reader android application implemented entirely with Jetpack Compose, Simple, easy to use and also supports the dark theme.
+A RSS feed reader android application implemented entirely with Jetpack Compose which has some Unit tests, UI tests and also dark theme support.

 ## Tech Stack

+- Jetpack Compose
+- Hilt
+- MVVM
+- Coroutines and Flow
+- Navigation Compose
+- Room
-Jetpack Compose, Hilt, MVVM, Coroutines and Flow, Navigation and Navigation Compose, Room, Unit Tests with Mockito
+- Unit Tests with Mockito
+- UI Test

 ## Features